stuarthayhurst/ammonite-engine/README.md

     - `FAST`: `true / false` - Compiles with `-Ofast -march=native`

 ## Dependencies:
+  - Package names are correct for Debian, other distros may vary
   - `make`
   - `pkg-config`
   - `g++` **OR** `clang`